-The first of July marks the beginning of a new financial year once again.
+The first of July marks the beginning of a new financial year in Australia once again.
 A date to review, refine and reset.
 A date to plan and prepare your business for the twelve months ahead.

 The unexpected challenges COVID-19 brought to businesses in 2020 may have you on the back foot this year.
 That’s understandable.
 Nevertheless, with FY20 all wrapped up, now is the optimum time to get a handle on your financial situation and set your business up for success this year.